Distinguished Professor, Photography

 Stone’s photographs have been published in three monographs and exhibited internationally; they are represented in the permanent collections of over 30 major museums and public archives.
 He has written or co-authored six technical books on photography that are used as textbooks in hundreds of universities and colleges in the US as well as internationally; they have been translated and republished in Italian, Dutch, Polish, Chinese, and Korean.
 These books have been read by over a million students worldwide in multiple editions since 1976.

 Before coming to New Mexico, Stone taught at RISD and Boston College.
-He has served on the board of directors of the Society for Photographic Education, Boston’s Photographic Resource Center, and Center (formerly the Santa Fe Center for Photography).
+He has served on the board of directors of the Society for Photographic Education and was the organization’s 2016 Honored Educator, Boston’s Photographic Resource Center, and Center (formerly the Santa Fe Center for Photography).